-In this project, we will generate an understanding of the diversity of memetic content shared between chan platforms, thereby generating new data and extending the current online radicalisation literature towards a more in-depth understanding of the online chan ecosystem.
+This project will generate an understanding of the diversity of memetic content shared between chan platforms, thereby producing new data and extending the current online radicalisation literature towards a more in-depth understanding of the online chan ecosystem.

-Additionally, we will generate a unique and unprecedented qualitative understanding of how memes may influence violent discourse between chan platforms and situate the chan ecosystem within online radicalisation literature.
-Finally, we will integrate an in-depth and multi-disciplinary understanding of the promotion of violence within the chan ecosystem into practitioners’ existing understandings of Far-Right online radicalisation.
+Additionally, this project will generate a unique and unprecedented qualitative understanding of how memes may influence violent discourse between chan platforms and situate the chan ecosystem within online radicalisation literature.

 King’s College London